Anon-Planet/thgtoa/docs/guide/index.md

 Do not forget to check back on [Adversaries (threats)] and [Appendix S: Check your network for surveillance/censorship using OONI](#appendix-s-check-your-network-for-surveillancecensorship-using-ooni).

-If you have absolutely no other option and still want to do something, see [Appendix P: What about when Tor and VPNs aren't possible?](#appendix-p-what-about-when-tor-and-vpns-arent-possible) **(at your own risk) and consider [The Tails route][The Tor Browser route:] instead.**
+If you have absolutely no other option and still want to do something, see [Appendix P: What about when Tor and VPNs aren't possible?](#appendix-p-what-about-when-tor-and-vpns-arent-possible) **(at your own risk) and consider [the Tails route](#the-tails-route) instead.**

 | Connection Type                    | Anonymity | Ease of Access to online resources | Tor Stream isolation | Safer where Tor is suspicious/dangerous | Speed      | Cost                      | Recommended                                      |
 |------------------------------------|-----------|------------------------------------|----------------------|-----------------------------------------|------------|---------------------------|--------------------------------------------------|